Phantas0s/garden/content/post/building_mouseless_book_fear.md

 With this recipe, you'll be rich in no time, the New York Time will speak about your infinite legacy, and you'll have three ghostwriters fighting to write your memoirs.
 Guaranteed!

 So, how should you focus?
 Well, I've my method I use for years, because it works.
 Will it work for you?
 I've no idea.
-Our brain are similar, yet different.
+Our brains are similar, yet different.
 But if you're interested, it's [there]().

 ## Habit of Writing